ebanfa/block-forge/nova/COMMANDS.md

 2. **Subcommands for `config`**:
    - `config new`: Create a new configuration tree. x
-   - `config load`: Load an existing configuration tree.
+   - `config load`: Load an existing configuration tree.x
    - `config save`: Save the current configuration tree. x
    - `config add`: Add a new node to the configuration tree. x
    - `config update`: Update an existing node in the configuration tree. x